vipulchib/aws-cloudformation/README.md

       Default: 10.100.11.0/24
    ```

-4. **Resources** -  The required Resources section declares the AWS resources that you want to include in the stack, such as an Amazon EC2 instance.
+4. **Resources** -  The required Resources section declares the AWS resources such as an Amazon EC2 instance.

    A. We will create a Resource for VPC creation and we will name is **AristaVPC**.
 For *'CidrBlock'* section of the
    Properties we will reference the *'VPCCidr'* Parameter we previously defined.